ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 Let's drop the partitioned table `stores` and re-create again using partitioning by hash:
 <script src="https://gist.github.com/ameliarahman/756d36194d325efecc198040eba416e5.js"></script>

-- `MODULUS` means that the data will be divided into certain partitions (in this case is 3 partitions).
+- `MODULUS` means that the data will be divided into certain partitions (in this case, there are 3 partitions).
 - `REMAINDER` specifies which partition a row will go to based on the hash value created from the value in the partition key.

 And if we execute these queries: